c-cube/ocaml-containers/README.md

 - `CCCat`, a few categorical structures
 - `CCBatch`, to combine operations on collections into one traversal

+### Thread

+In the library `containers.thread`, for preemptive system threads:

+- `CCFuture`, a set of tools for preemptive threading, including a thread pool, monadic futures, and MVars (concurrent boxes)
+- `CCLock`, values protected by locks
+- `CCSemaphore`, a simple implementation of semaphores

 ### Misc

 See [doc](http://cedeela.fr/~simon/software/containers/misc).
 This list